-Business continuity is the ability of an organization to maintain essential functions during, as well as after, a disaster has occurred.
-Business continuity planning establishes risk management processes and procedures that aim to prevent interruptions to mission-critical services, and re-establish full function to the organization as quickly and smoothly as possible.
+Business continuity is an organization's ability to maintain essential functions during and after a disaster has occurred.
+Business continuity planning establishes risk management processes and procedures that aim to prevent interruptions to mission-critical services, and reestablish full function to the organization as quickly and smoothly as possible.

-Business continuity is important for organizations of any size, but it may not be practical for any but the largest enterprises to maintain all functions for the duration of a disaster.
-According to many experts, the first step in business continuity planning is deciding which of an organization's functions are essential and allocating the available budget accordingly.
-Once crucial components have been identified, failover mechanisms can be put in place.
+Business continuity is important for organizations of any size, but it might not be practical for any but the largest enterprises to maintain all functions for the duration of a disaster.
+According to many experts, the first step in business continuity planning is deciding what functions are essential and allocating the available budget accordingly.
+Once crucial components have been identified, administrators can put failover mechanisms in place.

-Technologies such as disk mirroring allow an organization to maintain up-to-date copies of data in geographically dispersed locations, not just in the primary data center.
+Technologies such as disk mirroring enable an organization to maintain up-to-date copies of data in geographically dispersed locations, not just in the primary data center.
 This enables data access to continue uninterrupted if one location is disabled and protects against data loss.

 A business continuity plan has three key elements: Resilience, recovery and contingency.

-- A company can increase resilience by designing critical functions and infrastructures with various disaster possibilities in mind; this can include staffing rotations, data redundancy and maintaining a surplus of capacity.
-Ensuring resiliency against different scenarios can also help businesses maintain essential services on location and off-site without interruption.
+An organization can increase resilience by designing critical functions and infrastructures with various disaster possibilities in mind; this can include staffing rotations, data redundancy and maintaining a surplus of capacity.
+Ensuring resiliency against different scenarios can also help organizations maintain essential services on location and off site without interruption.

-- Rapid recovery to restore business functions after a disaster is crucial.
-Setting recovery time objectives for different systems, networks or applications can help prioritize which elements need to be recovered first.
+Rapid recovery to restore business functions after a disaster is crucial.
+Setting recovery time objectives for different systems, networks or applications can help prioritize which elements must be recovered first.
 Other recovery strategies include resource inventories, agreements with third parties to take on company activity and using converted spaces for mission-critical functions.